athulcoder/athulcoder/README.md

 > "Code is like humor.
 When you have to explain it, it’s bad." – Cory House

 ## 🌟 About Me
-- 🎓 First-year BTech CSE student at Muthoot Institute of Technology and Science

 - 💼 Aspiring **Full-Stack Web Developer** and **Software Developer**
 - 💻 Passionate about solving problems through innovative software solutions
 - 🌍 Personal Website: [athulcoder.github.io](https://athulcoder.github.io)